Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

-Who could have predicted in October there’d ever be a time the Seahawks offense would be the cause for worry?
+Who could have predicted in October there’d ever be a time the Seahawks’ offense would be the cause for worry?

-But that’s where we are after a stunning 17-12 loss at home to the New York Giants, who may have a pretty good defense, but not so good that that should have happened.
+But that’s where we are after a stunning 17-12 defeat at home against the New York Giants, who might have a pretty good defense, but not so good that that should have happened.

+Seattle, averaging 31 points per game and 6.1 yards per play coming in, was held to one lone touchdown and 4.7 yards per snap, season lows in both points and yards per play.

+And suddenly, an offense that came into the week averaging 391 yards per game has been held to 347 or below in each of its past four.

-Seattle looked disjointed offensively all day, and that allowed for the Giants to take advantage of some second-half lapses by the defense to get a win that means the Seahawks are back in second place in the NFC West (via the tiebreaker with the Rams) and probably no longer able to count on having the division wrapped up by the time Los Angeles returns Dec.
-27.
+Seattle looked disjointed offensively all day, and that allowed the Giants to take advantage of some second-half lapses by the defense to get a victory that means the Seahawks are back in second place in the NFC West (via the tiebreaker with the Rams) and probably no longer able to count on having the division wrapped up by the time Los Angeles returns Dec.
+27 despite what had been the most favorable schedule in the league heading into the final six games.

 Yep, one game can change an awful lot in the NFL.